chasevida/angular-browserify-gulp/README.md

 	$ bower install
 	$ gulp

-The last command will run the required build tasks and application on [http://localhost:8080](http://localhost:8080)
+The last command will run the required build tasks and launch the application an appropriate port vai [BrowserSync](http://www.browsersync.io/)

 ### Stack - JavaScript